 Since this sofa’s seat is lower than most standard styles (it’s only 15″ from the floor compared to the more standard 18″-21″), we tied the tie at the corner of the arm and the cushion – it looks great!

 To smooth the area where the back pillows rose above the arm, we folded a small pleat from the top corner of the back pillow down the back, it is held in place by the back corner ties.

-Loose-fit slipcovers do require occasional re-tucking and smoothing with use, but are a great inexpensive way to perk up an older piece or change the look and comfort of an entire room!
-After your slipcover is in place, you’re ready to top is with some great-looking throw pillows – and even those are available with kid-and family-friendly removable washable pillow covers, like these:
+Loose-fit couch cushion covers do require occasional re-tucking and smoothing with use, but are a great inexpensive way to perk up an older piece or change the look and comfort of an entire room!
+After your slipcover is in place, you’re ready to top it with some great-looking throw pillows – and even those are available with kid-and family-friendly removable washable pillow covers!

 Use a spatula to push the slipcovers seams deep between the cushions.
 SureFit slipcovers are made with self-anchoring seams and elastic that help keep them in place, but if your cushions do not provide a tight fit, you can push a rolled-up magazine between the cushions to better anchor the slipcover in place – effective and much cheaper than buying expensive slipcover stays!